Here are 20 employee engagement ideas that are easy for managers to put in place.

 Employees begin forming perceptions of your workplace from day one.
 It's up to managers—not just HR—to jump start new employees' engagement.
 Managers should:

 The everyday 9-to-5 slog can wear on employees.
 Prevent this from happening by peppering in some different opportunities.
 Schedule walking meetings to re-energize and get some fresh air.
-Allow employees to work from home or remotely.
+Allow employees the continued flexibility to work from home and/or remote.
 Have your next 1-on-1 meeting at their favorite restaurant or coffee shop.

 Also consider employees' physical work environment.
 Even something as simple as standing desks or new chairs can make the workplace more enjoyable.